NM-Resist/NMOrganizingEventCalendar/README.md

-# New Mexico Grassroots Events Bulletin Board
+# New Mexico Grassroots Event Calendar

 A Svelte 5-powered web app that displays a dynamic, interactive calendar of grassroots events in New Mexico.
 Browse upcoming events, get full details in a modal dialog, and conveniently explore additional resources.